Updated April 8, 2023

 Assume you have data as shown in the below image.

-If you want to select the last used cell in the column how do you select in excel?
-Usually, you first select the cell A1 and you will hold Ctrl key and press down arrow key & it will select the last used cell.
+If you want to select the last used cell in the column, how do you select it in excel?
+Usually, you first select the cell A1, and you will hold the Ctrl key and press the down arrow key & it will select the last used cell.

-Similarly in VBA same logic will be applied but here you to use the END property instead regular excel Ctrl button.
+Similarly, in VBA, the same logic will be applied, but you should use the END property instead of the regular excel Ctrl button.

 Sub Range_Example4() Range("A1").End(xlDown).Select End Sub

 Selecting Range with End Property – Example #5